 - Breast and other cancers

-Biologics are more effective than small molecule drugs in many cases (especially when combating inflammatory conditions) because their reaction to a target is highly specific and this results in lower toxicity and fewer unwanted side effects.
-Production of biological medicines, however, is highly complex when compared to the manufacture of small molecule drugs and this, along with a lack of capacity for oral administration, has created a bottlenecking for the use of biologics.
+Biologics are more effective than small-molecule drugs in many cases (especially when combating inflammatory conditions) because their reaction to a target is highly specific, and this results in lower toxicity and fewer unwanted side effects.

-Nonetheless, the use of biosimilars can save healthcare bodies and insurance companies a great deal of money and this can only help to ensure that biologics play an increasing role in the future of healthcare.
+Nonetheless, the use of biosimilars can save healthcare bodies and insurance companies a great deal of money, and this can only help to ensure that biologics play an increasing role in the future of healthcare.

 Biologics are poised to change the world of medicine.
 As biotech becomes increasingly advanced, certain biologics markets are likely to boom in the coming years.
-With the rise of biosimilars we can expect the 2020s to usher in a rise in biologics markets like;
+With the rise of biosimilars, we can expect the 2020s to usher in a rise in biologics markets like:

 - Biotherapeutics (treatment of metabolic and inflammatory conditions)